kruize/autotune/design/ExperimentManager.md

 - ### Building blocks.
   - Dispatcher handler
     - This block is used to accept input requests in the form of JSON format, which contains experimental tunables along with evaluation metrics queries.
-This handler is used with the Taskmanger handler to run multiple trials in parallel per deployment.
+This handler is used with the Taskmanager handler to run multiple trials in parallel per deployment.
   - TaskManger
     - This block is designed as an event-driven architecture where RestAPI will produce trials and store them in a queue.
 And there will be a scheduler running for every specific given delay to check if any messages are in queue and trigger the Iteration Manager if any new trials are found.
   - IterationManger